andrecossa5/Cellula/README.md

 # Cellula

-A collection of script for semi-automatic, seamingless single-cell analysis (soon a modular Nextflow pipeline).
+A collection of script for semi-automatic, seamless single-cell analysis (soon a modular Nextflow pipeline).